ChrisCotton/kanban-mbb-app/tasks/prd-robust-category-management-system.md

 - **Category Sharing**: No sharing categories between different users
 - **Category Templates**: No predefined category templates or suggestions
 - **Category Archives**: No soft-delete or archive functionality for categories
-- **Bulk Operations**: No bulk category creation, editing, or deletion
+- **UI Bulk Operations**: No bulk category editing or deletion through the UI (beyond CSV import/export)
 - **Category Permissions**: No role-based access control for categories
 - **Category History**: No audit trail or version history for category changes